Teukolsky on slowly-rotating Kerr-de Sitter in the vanishing $\Lambda$ limit: Morawetz Estimates

 We first choose physical space multipliers $\MorawetzVF_{M,a,\Lambda}$, $\MorawetzLagrangeCorr_{M,a,\Lambda}$, and $\MorawetzOneForm_{M,a,\Lambda}$ such that for any sphere $S(\tau,r)\subset \Manifold_{\cancel{\operatorname{trap}}}$,

-This is proved in \zcref[cap]{prop:Morawetz:outside-trapping:KCurrent-coercive}. \begin{remark} We remark that the proof of \zcref[noname]{eq:Morawetz:non-trapping:rough}, as one might expect given the form of the constant on the \RHS, is perturbative in nature.
-In fact, up to terms which vanish at the event and cosmological horizons (such as the exact form of $\Delta_{M,a,\Lambda}$, and other terms depending on $\Delta_{M,a,\Lambda}$), the proof of Morawetz is in fact perturbative from Schwarzschild, since we are in the slowly-rotating, $\Lambda$-small regime. \end{remark}
+The estimate \zcref[noname]{eq:Morawetz:non-trapping:rough} is proved in \zcref[cap]{prop:Morawetz:outside-trapping:KCurrent-coercive}.
+Its proof of is perturbative in nature.
+In fact, up to terms which vanish at the event and cosmological horizons (such as the exact form of $\Delta_{M,a,\Lambda}$, and other terms depending on $\Delta_{M,a,\Lambda}$), the proof of Morawetz is in fact perturbative from Schwarzschild, since we are in the slowly-rotating, $\Lambda$-small regime.

-\paragraph{Step 2: The trapping region}
+\paragraph{Step 2: The trapping region.}

 We next consider the bulk terms in the trapping region.
-We emphasize that unlike the previous step, the analysis done in this step is not perturbative off of Schwarzschild (see \zcref[cap]{remark:Morawetz:nontrapping:perturbative}).
-However, the analysis in this section is nonetheless uniform in $\Lambda$, as the main geometric structure used is that of normally hyperbolic trapping, which holds uniformly for slowly-rotating Kerr(-de Sitter).
+Unlike the previous step, the analysis done in this step is not perturbative off of Schwarzschild but rather perturbative off of Kerr as the main geometric structure used is that of normally hyperbolic trapping, which holds uniformly for slowly-rotating Kerr(-de Sitter).

 To deal with the frequency-dependent nature of trapping, the main goal will be to find $\MorawetzVF'$ and $\MorawetzLagrangeCorr'$ pseudo-differential $O(a)$-modifiers of the physical space multipliers $\MorawetzVF_{M,a,\Lambda}$, $\MorawetzLagrangeCorr_{M,a,\Lambda}$ chosen in the previous step so as to guarantee that for $\psi$ supported near $r=3M$ we have a positive bulk term when applying the divergence theorem in \zcref[cap]{lemma:PsiDO-divergence-theorem}.
 To this end, we fix symbols $\MorawetzSym\in \MixedSymClass{1}{1}(\Manifold, \realHorkTensor{2}), \MorawetzLagrangeCorrSym\in\MixedSymClass{0}{1}(\Manifold, \realHorkTensor{2})$ such that